 The semantic layer enables retailers across channels to integrate all data from POS systems, e-commerce, customer service, and marketing programs into one source.
 This enables analysts to assist marketers in creating better campaigns and experiences that meet customer expectations.

-With access to all relevant data, analysts can use semantic layers to analyze patients who are deteriorating and then allocate medical resources to the right patients, improving the management of medical resources.
+With access to all relevant data, analysts can use semantic layers to analyze deteriorating patients.
+Subsequently, they can allocate medical resources to the right patients, improving the management of medical resources.

 Kyligence Zen intelligently manages data in the retail industry.
 Read to learn how to develop the "North Star Metric" system to track goals and progress.

 Kyligence introduces the deployment of OLAP on top of Azure, including data sources, features, benefits, and prerequisites.
 Learn more about Kyligence for Azure.

 What's OLAP on big data?
 What're its benefits?
 Here's everything you need to know about OLAP.

 Learn how one big fast-food brand leveraged Kyligence capabilities and implemented precision marketing to maximize profit opportunities.

 99 Almaden Boulevard Suite #663

 +1 (669) 256-3378